kounkou/HandWrittenReaderApp/README.md

+## DevApp4Africa

+Africa is a continent full of problems, yes problems...
+Problems down there are so complex that any serious African developer should spend some time solving African problems to contribute to the development of our continent.
-DevApp4Africa is a repository of ideas and applications to solve African problems encountered in a a specific sector, that is Economy, Education, Healthcare, transport, etc.
+DevApp4Africa is a repository of ideas and applications designed to solve African problems encountered in a a specific sector, that is Economy, Education, Healthcare, transport, and more.

-Template for submitting ideas
+#### Template for submitting ideas

-To submit an idea :

 - [ ] create an issue
-- [ ] provide details about the context of the project
-- [ ] provide examples if necessary

-Template for submitting application

-- [ ] create an issue
-- [ ] provide details about the context of the project
+- [ ] provide details about the project
-- [ ] provide examples if necessary
+- [ ] provide examples

-- [ ] create a pull request with changes
+#### Contributing to an idea

+To contribute to an idea, submit a pull request to the project.